Stephen Price (theatre manager)

-Stephen Price (September 25, 1782 — January 20, 1840) was a theatrical manager and impresario from New York City who managed the Park Theatre in Manhattan, and Drury Lane in London.
+Stephen Price (September 25, 1782 — January 20, 1840) was a theatrical manager and impresario from New York City, United States who managed the Park Theatre in Manhattan, and Drury Lane in London, England.

 Early life and career

 Stephen Price was born in New York City on September 25, 1782.
 He was the eldest son of Michael Price and Helena Cornwell, who also had one daughter and three younger sons who survived infancy.

 Price's parents owned a farm in Red Bank, New Jersey, prior to the American Revolution.
 Michael Price sided with the Loyalists during the war, and when the British occupied New York City, he moved his family to the city and became a merchant.

 In August 1783, Michael Price was indicted for his loyalty to the British crown, and the family fled to Shelburne, Nova Scotia.
 Unlike many other Loyalists who left the United States at the conclusion of the war, Michael Price returned with his family to New York, probably in early 1784, and was able to resume his career as a merchant, sending three of his sons to college, and setting up the youngest as a grocer.

 Stephen Price graduated from Columbia College in 1799.
 In 1804, he became a lawyer, and practiced in New York City for four or five years before a change in career.